 As a result, Dane is a credentialed mediator by the Texas Mediator Credentialing Association.

 His business is called the Mediator Man.
-In April 2017, Dane became the preaching minister at the Central Church of Christ in Del Rio, Texas.
+Dane was preaching minister from April 2017 to January 2020 at the Central Church of Christ in Del Rio, Texas.
+Presently, he is the preaching minister at the

 Furthermore, Dane is a certified doctoral diplomat in Christian Counseling by the International Association of Christian Counseling Professionals and is a certified temperament counselor by